Last modified: Aug 14, 2024

 Reduced Effectiveness at High Speeds: Regenerative braking is less effective at high speeds, as the amount of kinetic energy that can be captured and stored decreases as the vehicle’s speed increases.

-Limited Range Extension: Regenerative braking can extend the vehicle’s range.
-Still, the amount of energy the car recovers is limited, and the overall impact on the vehicle range can vary depending on driving conditions.
+Limited Range Extension: Regenerative braking can extend the vehicle’s range, but the amount of energy the car recovers is limited, and the overall impact on the vehicle range can vary depending on driving conditions.

 Reduced Brake Feel: Because regenerative braking uses the electric motor to slow the vehicle, it can reduce the brake pedal’s feel, making it less intuitive for some drivers.

-In the second part, we give detailed calculations on how much energy can be regenerated and how that affects range.
+In the second part, we provide detailed calculations on how much energy can be regenerated and how that affects range.
 We also explain the physics behind the math.

 Most sold EVs globaly